Published: April 2022

 Our approach will be implemented on a phased basis – allowing us (and our suppliers) time to build our expertise and experience.
 This is not only important for us as an organisation, but also for our suppliers, as they continue to face the challenges posed by the COVID-19 pandemic.

-It our intention that up to April 2023 we will apply our enhanced organisational requirements to all tenders over £30,000, with the additional social value requirements (i.e social value scoring and weighting) applying only to tenders that are over £250,000 (we estimate that this will be applied to over a third of our overall tenders in the first year).
+It is our intention that up to April 2023, we will apply our enhanced organisational requirements to all tenders over £30,000, with the additional social value requirements (i.e social value scoring and weighting) applying only to tenders that are over £250,000 (we estimate that this will be applied to over a third of our overall tenders in the first year).
 From April 2023, all aspects of this policy will apply to tenders over £30,000 (enhanced organisational requirements, and social value scoring and weighting).

 We will establish a Review Reference Group that will meet on a quarterly basis.
-After we have undertaken a number of tender evaluations during the first year of implementation, this reference group will review key aspects of our approach (e.g weightings, social value initiatives and/or the corresponding points etc.) to determine what (if anything) should be altered.
+After we have undertaken a number of tender evaluations during the first year of implementation, this reference group will review key aspects of our approach (for example weightings, social value initiatives and/or the corresponding points) to determine what (if anything) should be altered.
 This will: